dawnscribbler/dawnscribbler.github.io/stations.md

 V. We adore Thee, O Christ, and we praise Thee.<br>
 R. Because by Thy holy Cross, Thou hast redeemed the world.

-Consider how those women wept with compassion at seeing Jesus in such a pitiable state, streaming with blood, as He walked along.
+Consider that those women wept with compassion at seeing Jesus in such a pitiable state, streaming with blood, as He walked along.
 But Jesus said to them: Weep not for Me, but for your children.

 My Jesus, laden with sorrows, I weep for the offences I have committed against Thee, because of the pains which they have deserved, and still more because of the displeasure they have caused Thee, who hast loved me so much.
 It is Thy love, more than the fear of hell, which causes me to weep for my sins.